-Q. I already have great employer-sponsored health insurance that covers my pre-existing conditions.
+Q. I already had great employer-sponsored health insurance that covers my pre-existing conditions, even before the ACA was enacted.
 So how does Obamacare help me?
 It seems like the only thing the ACA is doing is making my employer jump through more hoops, and making my coverage more expensive.

-- Employers with 50 to 99 full-time equivalent employees (starting in 2016) and 100 or more employees (starting this year) have to offer at least minimum value coverage and make it affordable.
-Employees can’t be required to pay more than 9.56 percent of their income for health insurance, and employers face financial penalties for non-compliance.
+- Employers with 50 or more full-time equivalent employees have to offer at least minimum value coverage and make it affordable.
+Employees can’t be required to pay more than 9.83 percent of their income for employee-only health insurance in 2021, and employers face financial penalties for non-compliance.

-- The ACA imposed caps on out-of-pocket exposure, and eliminated annual and lifetime coverage limits in both the individual and group markets, benefiting an estimated 105 million.
+- The ACA imposed caps on out-of-pocket exposure, and eliminated annual and lifetime coverage limits (for essential health benefits) in both the individual and group markets, benefiting an estimated 105 million people.

-- The ACA also provides tax credits to offset the cost of coverage for small businesses with 25 or fewer workers and average wages less than $50,000, as long as they buy a plan through the SHOP exchange.
+- The ACA provided two years of tax credits to offset the cost of coverage for small businesses with 25 or fewer workers and average wages less than $50,000, as long as they purchased a plan through the SHOP exchange.

 - Pre-existing condition waiting periods have also been eliminated from employer-sponsored health insurance plans.
 As Julie Rovner explains in this NPR piece, the provision was phased in during 2014; it took effect at each plan’s renewal date that year.
 Employers can still have waiting periods of up to three months before they offer health insurance to new full-time (30+ hours/week) permanent employees.
 But once the coverage takes effect, it will not have a waiting period for pre-existing conditions, regardless of whether the new employee had creditable coverage prior to joining the employer’s plan.

 - Small group health plans have to cover the ACA’s essential health benefits.